 \subsection{Parity preservation}

-In this work we test $BOD_P$ for the difference between the operational and ontological distance, $\mathcal{D}_{P_+,P_-}$, of the even and odd parity mixtures, $P_+= \frac{P_{00}+P_{11}}{2},P_-= \frac{P_{01}+P_{10}}{2}$ (see figure \ref{simplest_scenario}).
-The operational distance $d(P_+,P_-)$ indeed codifies the information about the parity between the bits $i,j$ labelling the four preparations $\{P_{ij}\}$ if one measures the preparation with the measurements $X$ and $Y$.
-For example, if $d(P_+,P_-)=0$, then by measuring $X$ and $Y$ on $P_+$ and $P_-$ one would always get the same outcome, thus obtaining a probability $\frac{1}{2}$ for distinguishing between them and no information about the parity between the bits $i,j$.
-If $d(P_+,P_-)\neq0$ then some information about the parity between the bits $i,j$ can be obtained by measuring $X$ and $Y$.
+In this paper we test $BOD_P$ for the difference between the operational and ontological distance, $\mathcal{D}_{P_+,P_-}$, of the even and odd parity mixtures, $P_+= \frac{P_{00}+P_{11}}{2}$ and $P_-= \frac{P_{01}+P_{10}}{2}$ (see Fig.~\ref{simplest_scenario}).
+The operational distance $d(P_+,P_-)$ indeed codifies the information about the parity between the bits $i$ and $j$ labeling the four preparations $\{P_{ij}\}$ if one measures the preparation with the measurements $X$ and $Y$.
+For example, if $d(P_+,P_-)=0$, then by measuring $X$ and $Y$ on $P_+$ and $P_-$ one would always get the same outcome, thus obtaining a probability $\frac{1}{2}$ for distinguishing between them and no information about the parity between the bits $i$ and $j$.
+If $d(P_+,P_-)\neq0$ then some information about the parity between the bits $i$ and $j$ can be obtained by measuring $X$ and $Y$.
 If $d(P_+,P_-)$ is preserved in the ontological model, meaning $\mathcal{D}_{P_+,P_-}=0$, we say that there is \textit{parity preservation}.
 Clearly, a violation of parity preservation implies a violation of $BOD_P$, but not vice versa.
 If an operational theory does not admit of a parity preserving ontological model, then $\mathcal{D}_{P_+,P_-}^{\min}>0$.
-The focus on parity preservation is relevant in the context of POM and will allow us to connect a violation of $BOD_P$ with a violation of PNC given certain bounds (Theorems \ref{relationship_theorem} and \ref{relationship_theorem_noise}).
+The focus on parity preservation is relevant in the context of POM and will allow us to connect a violation of $BOD_P$ with a violation of preparation noncontextuality given certain bounds (Theorems \ref{relationship_theorem} and \ref{relationship_theorem_noise}).